-- Mathematical Computation Competency may be demonstrated as follows: - Minimum grade of "C" in Math 101 or above or equivalent, OR - Passing any MT course, 101 or above, and completing the final exam with a "C" or better OR - o Appropriate CLEP or AP scores. - Oral Expression Competency is to prepare graduates who can demonstrate skill in oral communication.
+- Mathematical Computation Competency is to prepare students to demonstrate basic computation and problem-solving skills.
+Competency may be demonstrated as follows: - Minimum grade of "C" in Math 101 or above or equivalent, OR - $\circ~$ Passing any MT course, 101 or above, and completing the final exam with a "C" or better, OR - Appropriate CLEP or AP scores. - Oral Expression Competency is to prepare graduates who can demonstrate skill in oral communication.
 Specifically, students will give oral presentations that either inform or persuade.
 Competency will be achieved when students demonstrate in the context of oral presentations clarity of thought, originality of ideas, organizational techniques, appropriate diction, critical thinking, supporting strategies, and effective delivery.
-Competency may be demonstrated as follows: - Minimum grade of "C" in CM 220, PR 201, TH 230, or the equivalent. - Complete 4 oral competency scoring sheets (available in the Office of Records and Registration). - Reading Competency may be demonstrated as follows: - Grade of "C" or above in a literature course (EN 201, 202, 203, 204, or the equivalent), OR - o Appropriate CLEP or AP scores. - Writing Competency may be demonstrated as follows: - Grades of "C" or above in both EN 101 and 102 or 104 or the equivalent, and - Grade of "C" or above on the writing competency essay exam, OR - Appropriate CLEP or AP scores. - Computer Skills Competency: All students enrolled at Montreat College must demonstrate computer competency by the end of the sophomore year.
-Competency may be demonstrated by: (1) completing CS 102 with a C or better, or (2) by earning a "C" or better on the computer competency exam (CS 102E).
-Computer competency is understood to include the following skills: - Word Processing: This includes basic formatting and layout skills, including footnotes and endnotes, headers and footers, and integrating pictures and graphs in the text. - Spreadsheet: This includes organizing data, formatting, basic calculations, and developing charts and graphs. - Presentation: This includes incorporating text graphs, pictures, and hyperlinks into a presentation. - Internet: This includes conducting online research and identifying and evaluating credible web sites. - E-Learning: This includes accessing an e-learning program, participating in a discussion group, and posting assignments.
+Competency may be demonstrated as follows: - Minimum grade of "C" in CM 220, PR 210, TH 230, or the equivalent. - Complete 4 oral competency scoring sheets (available in the Office of Records and Registration or through the Montreat website). - Reading Competency is to produce graduates who can demonstrate effective reading skills.
+Competency will be achieved when students evidence college-level reading skills including analytical and critical thinking, comprehension, speed, and vocabulary.
+Reading competency may be demonstrated as follows: - Grade of "C" or above in a literature course (EN 201, 202, 203, 204, or the equivalent), OR - Appropriate CLEP or AP scores. - Writing Competency may be demonstrated as follows: - Grades of "C" or above in both EN 101 and 102 or 104 or the equivalent, and - o Grade of "C" or above on the writing competency essay exam, OR - Appropriate CLEP or AP scores. - Computer Skills Competency: All students enrolled at Montreat College must demonstrate computer competency by the end of the sophomore year.
+Competency may be demonstrated by: (1) completing CS 102 with - 75 a C or better, or (2) by earning a "C" or better on the computer competency exam (CS 102E).
+Computer competency is understood to include the following skills:

-E-Mail: This includes sending and receiving e-mail, sending attachments, and receiving and accessing attachments.
+- Word Processing: This includes basic formatting and layout skills, including footnotes and endnotes, headers and footers, and integrating pictures and graphs in the text. - Spreadsheet: This includes organizing data, formatting, basic calculations, and developing charts and graphs. - Presentation: This includes incorporating text graphs, pictures, and hyperlinks into a presentation. - Internet: This includes conducting online research and identifying and evaluating credible web sites. - E-Learning: This includes accessing an e-learning program, participating in a discussion group, and posting assignments. - E-Mail: This includes sending and receiving e-mail, sending attachments, and receiving and accessing attachments.